Quadratic Line Search

 f!(y::AbstractVector{T}, x::AbstractVector{T}) where {T} = y .= f.(x)

 We now want to use quadratic line search to find the root of this function starting at $x = 0$.
-We compute the Jacobian of $f$ and initialize a line search objective:
+We compute the Jacobian of $f$ and initialize a line search problem:

 using SimpleSolvers